Gemeri/gamecore/README.md

 ---

-## what’s next
+## Why Gamecore>

 GameCore aims to be delightfully practical, it lets you stay in the browser, iterate quickly, and still ship something you can share or even sideload to a device.
-The guardrails are there so creativity doesn’t compromise safety.
-Next steps we’re excited about: deeper test scaffolding, pluggable renderers (Phaser/Three.js templates), richer diffs, and multi-user co-editing.
+The guardrails are there so creativity doesn’t compromise safety

-Build boldly, and have fun.